Introduction to Search Engine Optimisation

 There might come a time when you are wanting to hide a particular page from being Indexed by Google meaning customers cannot search for it and find it when looking for your business.
 This could be a private business only page or an internal messaging page for example.

-To hide your page from Google you will need to have access to Flint (Rocketspark new SEO tool) Beta feature.
+To hide your page from Google you will need to first access Flint (Rocketspark new SEO tool).
 If you already have access to Flint you can check out our help guide on how to hide your page from Google.